The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

-The amount of each Language Scholarship offered by the Trust will vary depending on:
+The amount of each scholarship offered by the Mangold Trust will vary depending on:

 - individual student need;

-On their return to Australia, scholarship recipients must complete an Experience Report and a financial statement of expenditure to the
+On their return to Australia, scholarship recipients must complete an Experience Report and a financial acquital statement of

-Walter Mangold Language Scholarships may be held in conjunction with university travel grants and other scholarships,
+These scholarships may also be held in conjunction with any university travel grants and other scholarships, providing these awards

 All enquiries: email@example.com